 Medicare does not cover some services when it comes to vision care.
 Depending on your Medicare plan, coverage for routine services can vary.
 As you start to consider your long-term options for Medicare, it’s important to know the details of your coverage.

-One of the most commonly questioned services are routine eye exams.
+One of the most commonly questioned services is routine eye exams.
 Eye exams are a necessary part of long-term vision care.
 Because of this, many people assume that Medicare will cover them.

 Most insurance companies do now offer vision coverage, although this was not always the case.
 Unfortunately, Medicare does not cover routine vision exams, or exams to determine whether you need eyeglasses.

 Generally, Medicare won’t cover routine eye care.
 Although, after cataract surgery with intraocular lens implants Part B will help pay for corrective lenses.
 Also, this is one pair of eyeglasses or contacts from the ophthalmologist.

 Beneficiaries will pay for eyeglasses out of pocket; however, if you want to reduce costs then you can enroll in a separate vision policy.

 Medicare Vision Coverage for Preventative and Diagnostic Exams

 However, Medicare Part B may cover some preventative and diagnostic exams.
 Here are a few of the scenarios in which Medicare will cover vision care.

 Medicare will cover an annual eye exam for diabetic retinopathy if you have diabetes.
 Retinopathy is a risk for diabetic patients.